fivetran/dbt_quickbooks/README.md

 ...
 vars:
-  quickbooks:
-    using_bill:           false         #disable if you don't have bils or bill payments in Quickbooks
-    using_credit_memo:    false         #disable if you don't have credit memos in Quickbooks
-    using_department:     false         #disable if you don't have departments in Quickbooks
-    using_deposit:        false         #disable if you don't have deposits in Quickbooks
-    using_estimate:       false         #disable if you don't have estimates in Quickbooks
-    using_invoice:        false         #disable if you don't have invoices in Quickbooks
-    using_invoice_bundle: false         #disable if you don't have invoice bundles in Quickbooks
-    using_journal_entry:  false         #disable if you don't have journal entries in Quickbooks
-    using_payment:        false         #disable if you don't have payments in Quickbooks
-    using_refund_receipt: false         #disable if you don't have refund receipts in Quickbooks
-    using_transfer:       false         #disable if you don't have transfers in Quickbooks
-    using_vendor_credit:  false         #disable if you don't have vendor credits in Quickbooks
-    using_sales_receipt:  false         #disable if you don't have sales receipts in QuickBooks

-  quickbooks_source:
-    using_bill:           false         #disable if you don't have bils or bill payments in Quickbooks
+  using_bill:           false         #disable if you don't have bills or bill payments in Quickbooks
   using_credit_memo:    false         #disable if you don't have credit memos in Quickbooks
   using_department:     false         #disable if you don't have departments in Quickbooks
   using_deposit:        false         #disable if you don't have deposits in Quickbooks
   using_estimate:       false         #disable if you don't have estimates in Quickbooks
   using_invoice:        false         #disable if you don't have invoices in Quickbooks
   using_invoice_bundle: false         #disable if you don't have invoice bundles in Quickbooks
   using_journal_entry:  false         #disable if you don't have journal entries in Quickbooks
   using_payment:        false         #disable if you don't have payments in Quickbooks
   using_refund_receipt: false         #disable if you don't have refund receipts in Quickbooks
   using_transfer:       false         #disable if you don't have transfers in Quickbooks
   using_vendor_credit:  false         #disable if you don't have vendor credits in Quickbooks
   using_sales_receipt:  false         #disable if you don't have sales receipts in QuickBooks
   using_purchase_order: true          #enable if you want to include purchase orders in your staging models
 ```

 ## Analysis